Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Long time existence and Convergence

 \subsection{A priori estimates}

-\subsubsection{geometries all quasi-isometric}
+\subsubsection{Geometries all quasi-isometric}

-The \emph{maximum principle} applied to functions $f_1$, $f_2$ and $f_3$ in equations \eqref{f_ievolution}, we can derive that the maximal value of $f_i\; (i=1,2,3)$ are all non-increasing.
+Applying the \emph{maximum principle} to functions $f_1$, $f_2$ and $f_3$ (defined in Equation \eqref{EqnAVf}) satisfying the equations in Lemma \ref{f_ievolution-lemma}, we can derive that the maximal value of $f_i$ for each $i=1,2,3$ is non-increasing in $t$ (because the quantity $\mathcal{T}$ is nonnegative).
 Thus, $f_i$'s are uniformly bounded from above.
-On the other hand, since $f_1f_2f_3\equiv 1$, we could deduce that they are also uniformly bounded below away from $0$, i.e.
+On the other hand, since $f_1f_2f_3\equiv 1$ (see Equation \eqref{f_1 f_2 f_3=1}), we could deduce that they are also uniformly bounded below away from $0$, i.e.